What do our proofreading services offer?

 Proofreading is the final polish that will make your writing shine.
-It is critical to the success of a thesis, essay or dissertation – or any piece of writing, for that matter.
+It is critical to the success of a thesis, essay or dissertation – or any piece of writing.
 It is the final and most important step in preparing a manuscript.
 A manuscript that has not been thoroughly proofread is one whose ideas do not come across well.
-This is where proofreading services are so valuable.
+This is where proofreading is so valuable.

-Proofreading a thesis or dissertation means searching for, and correcting, basic but significant mistakes in the text.
-It is a special type of reading – a painstaking search for grammar errors, citations, punctuation mistakes, spelling mistakes, word choice, and omitted words or word endings.
+Proofreading a thesis or dissertation is a special kind of reading.
+It means searching for, and correcting, basic but significant mistakes in the text.
+We will proofread and edit your writing for grammar errors, spelling mistakes, formatting, word choice, sentence structure, style, omitted words or word endings, consistency and overall readability.
 On their own, these mistakes are relatively minor.
-But when there are many of them, it makes for a difficult, even annoying read.
+But when there are many of them, it makes for a difficult read.

-There is a relative lack of academic proofreading in Ireland.
-This means that a proofread thesis stands out from the crowd and gains a higher mark than it would have had it not been proofread.
-How higher depends on the amount of issues the proofreader finds and corrects.
-The more problems the proofreader identifies and resolves in a thesis, the greater the improvement in the mark.
+There is a relative lack of academic proofreading services in Ireland, where most essays, theses and assignments are not proofread.
+A proofread thesis therefore stands out from the crowd and gains a higher mark than it would have gained otherwise.
+The more problems the proofreader identifies and resolves, the greater the improvement in the mark.

 What we do (not just quality proofreading!)